Intel MDS 80 - Microcomputer Development System

 The Intel MDS 80 system was a computer system primarily used to design other computer systems with MDS standing for Microcomputer Development System.

-This was arguably, the first personal computers running the ISIS Operating System
+These could be argued to be the first personal computers and ran the ISIS Operating System.